Close

 Tips for improving family wellness

 1. Get closer to your spouse.
-A healthy marriage can create a strong foundation for your household, affecting all the areas that impact your family, including your health, finances, children and community.
+A healthy marriage can create a strong foundation for your household, affecting all the areas that impact your family.
 If you and your partner are experiencing marital problems, programs are available in the National Guard to strengthen your relationship.

-3. Families who eat together, stay together.
-This tip relates closely to the one before it, except it refers more closely to doing the little things together in addition to special out-of-the ordinary things.
+3. Families who eat together stay together.
 Creating routines that involve all the members of your family – like getting together for dinner – is a way to create stability and instantly fit family togetherness into your day.

 4. Practice good communication.
-Good listening skills and open and honest communication are basic components of family wellness.
+Good listening skills and open communication are vital for family wellness.
 Confiding in your loved ones will also help you feel supported.
-As a service member, this may include sharing information about your service to the National Guard with your loved ones in order to ease fears and prepare them for potential separations.
+Sharing about your National Guard service can provide support and alleviate concerns among your loved ones.

 Get to know your state/territory family resources.
 The National Guard provides a number of local resources for you and your family, including your Family Readiness Group, Director of Psychological Health, and more.
 To learn more about national programs the National Guard Bureau offers, visit MilitaryINSTALLATIONS.